nikhil-RGB/turing-machine-generator/README.md

 ## Purpose:

 This project aims to create a windows desktop application,mobile app and web-app built with flutter which allow users to create their own turing machines, by filling in a table which contains the Configuration and Behaviour attributes.
 Users can then view the tape while controlling the progression of the machine's state.
+This application is useful to simulate and store Turing Machines encountered in Alan Turing's 1936 reserach paper as it is easier to understand the machines and follow along with this application rather than if you simulated them manually.
+To save machines, a secure NoSQL database, [Hive](https://pub.dev/packages/hive) was used.
 The logic for the project is available in the lib/models/ folder.
 You can find the apk/exe file in the [releases](https://github.com/nikhil-RGB/turing-machine-generator/releases) section.
 There is also a [web deployment](https://turing-machines-14433.web.app)